les2/jqueryui-amd/README.md

 * jqueryui-1.8.7/ui/i18n/jquery.ui.datepicker-?.js --> jqueryui-1.8.7/jqueryui/datepicker-?.js
 * jqueryui-1.8.7/ui/i18n/jquery-ui-i18n.js --> jqueryui-1.8.7/jqueryui-i18n.js

 These file/path name changes were done to fit better with module path expectations, and to make it easier/less typing to load the files.

 ## Example

-The **example** directory contains an example that includes a sample web project, in the **webapp** directory, along with the RequireJS optimizer, in the **requirejs** directory.
+The **example** directory contains an example that includes a sample web project, in the **webapp** directory, along with the RequireJS optimizer, r.js.
 Run the webapp/app.html file to see the example in action.

 ## Downloads